pacrowther/PHY11006/_sources/topic4.md

 # Cyclic process

-A process that eventually returns a system to its initial staret is called a cyclic process.
+A process that eventually returns a system to its initial state is called a cyclic process.
 For such a process, the final state is the same as the initial state, so the total internal energy change most be zero.
 If a net quantity of work $W$ is done on the system, an equal amount of work must have flowed into the system as heat $Q$.